Smooth your bill payments

 Control when you pay with our flexible billing

-How do I open a Bill Smoother (aka Volt) account?
+How do I open a Bill Smoother account?

-Go to the Volt tab in your dashboard, or the account tab in your Flick mobile app and click 'Get a Flick Volt'.
-After you set a minimum payment and a "When to use Volt" amount, your Bill Smoother account will be activated for the next week starting on a Monday.
+Go to the Bill Smoother tab in your dashboard, or the account tab in your Flick mobile app and click 'Get a Flick Bill Smoother'.
+After you set a minimum payment and a "When to use Bill Smoother" amount, your Bill Smoother account will be activated for the next week starting on a Monday.

 Can I add a lump sum to Bill Smoother?